LagoVista/docs/Messaging/Parsing/Overview.md

 These make up the type system that is used throughout the rest of the system:
 * String - Text, currently single-byte ASCII text is supported
 * Integer - 64-bit signed integer
-* Decimal - Double precision floating point number
+* Decimal - Double precision floating point format
 * True False - Boolean
-* Geolocation - Stored as latitude and longitude in decimal degrees with 6 decimal points
+* Geolocation - Stored as latitude and longitude in decimal degrees to six decimal places
 * Date Time - Stored in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601)

 Note:  Arrays are not currently supported.
-Please [Contact Us]('https://www.IoTAppStudio.com/Support/Request') if they are required for implementation.
+Please [Contact Us](http://support.nuviot.com) if they are required for implementation.

 ### Fine Tuning Selections
 For textual values, use a [Regular Expression](RegExValueSelector.md) to extract a value.